TicudeanTudorAndrei/Pac-Man-Reinforcement-Learning-Part-1/README.md

 ## Notes

-This is my personal solution for learning/educational purposes.
-It is based on the CS 188 Fall 2024 Project 3 specification
+This is my personal solution for learning/educational purposes (introduction to AI).
+It is based on the CS 188 Fall 2024 Project 3 specification.